Skip to Content

 Private equity observers expect to see the roster of participating firms shrink, as continuing fundraising challenges force marginal PE firms in need of capital to either close or merge with other firms.
 This trend could be even more pronounced in the venture sector, with one-third of these firms expected to leave the market.
 Overall, the current climate will continue to provide numerous challenges but, if the economy continues to stabilize and credit becomes more available, 2010 could prove more fruitful, even in the new world order of private equity.

 This conference was not open to the media or the general public.
-Participants are requested to use discretion in sharing the content of the conference with professional colleagues.
+Participants were requested to use discretion in sharing the content of the conference with professional colleagues.

 2:00 PM